STAMPED CONCRETE IS IMPRINTED TO LOOK LIKE STONE OR BRICK

 It takes about a month for the concrete to fully cure, depending on the weather.
 However, you can drive on an imprinted concrete driveway within two weeks.
 We will explain all of this when we apply your stamped concrete to ensure it lasts for years to come.

 CAN I GET IMPRINTED CONCRETE OVER EXISTING CONCRETE?

-If your existing concrete is in good shape, you can get stamped concrete over existing concrete.
-In this case, we will apply a special adhesive to bond the new concrete with the old concrete.
-Then we will stamp the concrete overlay.
-If your existing concrete needs to be repaired or replaced, we can do that for you as well.
+You can get imprinted concrete over existing concrete.
+That concrete must be in good shape though.
+In this case, we apply a special adhesive to bond the new concrete with the old concrete.
+Which then we stamp the concrete overlay.
+We can also repair or replace any existing stamped concrete.
 N&M Restoration offers concrete repair, concrete replacement, and stamped concrete in Michigan.

 This is a great option for many homes and businesses.
 However, there are some drawbacks though, especially in an area where concrete is likely to crack from foundation shifting.
 Never the less, our experts will help you determine if stamped concrete is right for you, or if you’d be better off with a service like brick paving.
 Contact N&M Restoration at (248) 924-9798 to schedule a no-obligation consultation.